Corvus0503/Corvus0503/README.md

 # 💫 About Me:
 👋 Hi, I'm Kaiser!<br><br>I'm a passionate developer with a focus on building innovative solutions at the intersection of legal tech and AI.
-I love creating applications that solve real-world problems, particularly in multilingual contexts like Malagasy and French.
+I love creating applications that solve real-world problems.
 My projects often combine modern web technologies, backend systems, and AI-driven tools to deliver seamless user experiences.

 # 💻 Tech Stack: